garthenweb/react-stickup/README.md

 ## Static Types

-* Support for [Typescript](https://www.typescriptlang.org/) is included within this library, no need to install addition packages
+* Support for [Typescript](https://www.typescriptlang.org/) is included within this library, no need to install additional packages
-* [Flow](https://flow.org/en/) is not yet supported
+* [Flow](https://flow.org/en/) is not supported (feel free to create a PR)

 ## Client Support